Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Phase 1 (Identification) isolates constraints.

-You’re not tracking revenue.
-You’re tracking revenue velocity (rate of change).
-Not total clients.
-Client health score (leading churn indicator).
-Constraint-focused.
+You’re not tracking revenue; you’re tracking revenue velocity (rate of change).

 Phase 2 (Build) sets thresholds.

-Response time above 6 hours = capacity constraint
+Response time above 6 hours signals a capacity constraint.

 Phase 3 (Review) creates rhythm.

-Daily 3-minute checks catch drift.
-Weekly action meetings fix root causes.
-No daily review?
-You’ll check once a month, miss 3 weeks of signals.
-Daily review = early detection.
+Daily 3-minute checks catch drift, and weekly action meetings fix root causes.
+No daily review means you’ll check once a month and miss 3 weeks of signals.
+Daily review means early detection.

-Skip any phase?
-You’ll track the wrong things.
-All three executed? $12K-$18K issues caught weekly, proven.
+Skip any phase and you’ll track the wrong things.
+Run all three and $12K–$18K issues get caught weekly, proven.

 Starting situation: